piotrmurach/strings-case/README.md

 # => "foo_bar_baz"
 ```

-However, if you want to include all the **Strings::Case** methods, you can use provided extensions file:
+Alternatively, to include all the **Strings::Case** methods, load extensions
+in the following way:

 ```ruby
 require "strings/case/extensions"